protocol/launchpad/docs/about-launchpad.md

 This Gitbook Collection is published from a repository which contains intentionally organized and curated content for Protocol Labs' Launchpad program.
 We welcome contributions, but please read and follow the steps below in the **Contributing to Launchpad Curriculum** section.

-This site is published on GitHub pages at https://protocol.github.io/launchpad/
+This site is published on GitHub pages at [https://protocol.github.io/launchpad/](https://protocol.github.io/launchpad/), and the repo is located at [https://github.com/protocol/launchpad](https://github.com/protocol/launchpad)

 ## Contributing to Launchpad Curriculum
 Please work with the team to review and organize Launchpad Curriculum.
 In order to contribute, visit the public Launchpad repository: [https://github.com/protocol/launchpad](https://github.com/protocol/launchpad)